Yes, your Cocker Spaniel can lead an active and healthy life on a vegetarian

 from a vegetarian diet to keep them fit and healthy.

 Where the diet isn't varied enough and fails to satisfy nutritional requirements, the dog soon begins to show symptoms of malnutrition such as lethargy, a dull coat, and skin problems.

-However, this is true of any diet and not simply restricted to a vegetarian diet.
+However, this is true of any sub-standard diet and not simply restricted to a vegetarian diet.

 Whilst there isn't an awful lot of scientific evidence to suggest that a vegetarian diet is good news or bad news for dogs, the trend for vegan dog food is growing and vets often recommend a meat-free diet as a treatment for a severe allergy or health problem.